Irena, Podkarpackie Voivodeship

 Irena is a village in the administrative district of Gmina Zaklików, within Stalowa Wola County, Subcarpathian Voivodeship, in south-eastern Poland.
-It lies approximately 6 km west of Zaklików, 19 km north of Stalowa Wola, and 80 km north of the regional capital Rzeszów.

 History

 According to the 1921 census, the village with the adjacent sawmill had a population of 380, 94.7% Polish and 5.3% Jewish.

 During the German occupation of Poland in World War II, on 3 October 1942, the German gendarmerie murdered 12 residents and burnt a few buildings.